India biz doubled in Dec qtr, feel good about trajectory: Apple CEO Tim Cook | Business

 ''India is one of those, where our share is quite low.
 It did improve from the year-ago quarter.
 Our business roughly doubled over that period of time.
 And so, we feel very good about the trajectory.
 We are doing a number of things in the area.
 We put the online store there, for example, and last quarter was the first full quarter of the online store,'' Cook said.

+Apple launched the Apple Store online in India on September 23, offering Apple's full range of products and support directly to customers across the country for the first time.

-He added that the online store has received great reaction and has helped the company achieve the strong set of results last quarter.
+He added that the online store has received a great reaction and has helped the company achieve a strong set of results last quarter.

 ''We're also going in there with retail stores in the future.
 And so, we look for that to be another great initiative and we continue to develop the channel as well,'' he said.